becarpenter/book6/5. Deployment/Status.md

 An independent Chinese research reports 713 millions measured IPv6 customers as of September 2022, against the 220 reported by APNIC.
-If we add the difference between the two statistics to the global count, we end up with a Ratio of 43.68% in September 2022, not that far from the "psycological" threshold of 50%.
+If we add the difference between the two statistics to the global count, we end up with a Ratio of 43.68% in September 2022, not that far from the "psychological" threshold of 50%.

 <!-- Link lines generated automatically; do not delete -->
 ### [<ins>Next</ins>](Deployment%20by%20carriers.md) [<ins>Chapter Contents</ins>](5.%20Deployment.md)